milesj/shapeshifter/README.md

   });
 ```

-If `--compact` is passed on the command line, the relation output will
+If `--useDefine` is passed on the command line, the relation output will
 be modified to the following:

 ```javascript